 Participants made evident their preference for active-use sites along Queen Street over sites with blank walls.
-Pairings of photos showing two buildings of similar architecture distinguished primarily by the amount of street-level activity around them elicited a clear accurately reflected the neighborhood's thoughts and hopes; whether changes would be appropriate; and whether other objectives needed to be added to the list.
+Pairings of photos showing two buildings of similar architecture distinguished primarily by the amount of street-level activity around them elicited a clear preference for the active-building photo in each pair.